cbmorrell/kickstart-modular.nvim/README.md

 nvim --headless "+Lazy! sync" +qa
 ```

-### Recommended Steps

-[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo (so that you have your own copy that you can modify) and then installing you can install to your machine using the methods above.

-> **NOTE**
-> Your fork's url will be something like this: `https://github.com/<your_github_username>/kickstart.nvim.git`

 ### Configuration And Extension

-* Inside of your copy, feel free to modify any file you like!
-It's your copy!
-* Feel free to change any of the default options in `init.lua` to better suit your needs.
 * For adding plugins, there are 3 primary options:
   * Add new configuration in `lua/custom/plugins/*` files, which will be auto sourced using `lazy.nvim` (uncomment the line importing the `custom/plugins` directory in the `init.lua` file to enable this)
   * Modify `init.lua` with additional plugins.
   * Include the `lua/kickstart/plugins/*` files in your configuration.

-You can also merge updates/changes from the repo back into your fork, to keep up-to-date with any changes for the default configuration.

 #### Example: Adding an autopairs plugin